Free Consultation

 How Could a Curfew Law Affect a Car Accident Claim?

 If a teen driver or someone else is breaking a state or municipal curfew law at the time that a car accident occurs, he or she may bear liability for the collision.
-Breaking a curfew could play a factor in a car accident case if driving late at night caused or contributed to the crash.
+Breaking a curfew could play a factor in a car accident case in Denver if driving late at night caused or contributed to the crash.

 For example, if there is evidence that a teenager fell asleep behind the wheel while breaking curfew and driving at 2:00 a.m., the injured party could use the broken curfew as evidence of the teen driver’s negligence.
 In car accident law, negligence refers to any action or omission by a driver that an ordinarily prudent person would not have committed in the same circumstances.